mfumagalli/ngsTools/TUTORIAL.md

 Our goal in this tutorial is to show how to go from BAM files to summary statistics using ngsTools/ANGSD.
 Namely we will cover the following topics:
 * basic data filtering
-* population structure (PCA, genetic distances, MDS, admixture proportions)
+* population structure
-* inbreeding coefficients
+* inbreeding
+* site frequency spectrum
-* population genetic differentiation (FST/PBS)
+* population genetic differentiation
 * nucleotide diversity

 Data
 ----------

-As an illustration, we will use 60 BAM files of human samples (of African, European, and Native American descent), a reference genome, and a putative ancestral sequence.
+As an illustration, we will use 30 BAM files of human samples (of African, European, and Native American descent), a reference genome, and a putative ancestral sequence.
-BAM files have been downsampled to a mean depth of around 4X.
+BAM files have a mean depth of around 8X.
-The human data represents a small genomic region (1MB on chromosome 11) extracted from the 1000 Genomes Project data set.
+The human data represents a small genomic region (1Mbp on chromosome 11) extracted from the 1000 Genomes Project data set.
 More information on this project can be found [here](http://www.1000genomes.org/), including their last publication available [here](http://www.nature.com/nature/journal/v526/n7571/full/nature15393.html).
 All data is publicly available.

 A pipeline to retrieve such data is provided [here](https://github.com/mfumagalli/ngsTools/blob/master/Scripts/data.sh).
-You need to have 'samtools' (tested with version 1.3.1), 'bgzip' (tested with version 1.2.1-69-gb79f40a), 'gunzip' and 'wget' installed in your /usr/bin to run this.
+You need to have 'gunzip' and 'wget' installed in your /usr/bin to run this.
-Otherwise edit the first line of 'Scripts/data.sh' file to set the appropriate paths.
+You also need to specify to paths to 'samtools' (tested with version 1.4.1) and 'bgzip' (tested with htslib version 1.4.1).
 ```
     cp $NGSTOOLS/Files/*.txt .
-    bash $NGSTOOLS/Scripts/data.sh
+    bash $NGSTOOLS/Scripts/data.sh $SAMTOOLS $HTSLIB/bgzip
 ```

-Now we have 60 BAM files at low depth, a reference and an ancestral sequence in FASTA format.
+Now we have 30 BAM files at low/medium depth, a reference and an ancestral sequence in FASTA format.
 ```
 	cat Data/download.log
 ```